Search String

 Banshee Amiga 1994: A1200 & Amiga CD32

 Banshee is an Amiga AGA-exclusive developed by Core Design in 1994.
-Most people played this on an Amiga 1200 with 2 megs of chip ram.
-While Banshee features prerendered rotating objects (ray-traced), its controls and collision detection are somewhat off.
+Most people played Banshee on an Amiga 1200 with 2 megs of chip ram.
+While Banshee features prerendered rotating objects (ray-traced), its controls and collision detection are somewhat off, and it only runs at half-frames (25 FPS).

 In fact, Banshee was one of the biggest disappointments on the ailing Amiga platform of 1994.